News & Events

 2024

-The American Ornithological Union is Proposing Changing Bird Names that Honor People
+The American Ornithological Society is Proposing Changing Bird Names that Honor People

 The American Ornithological Union (AOU) plans to change the English names of bird species named after people, as well as bird names deemed offensive or exclusionary.
 Some changes have already occurred, such as, McCown's longspur renamed to the Thick-billed Longspur and the Old Squaw Duck now known officially as the Long-tailed Duck.
 As many as 70-80 additional bird species in the United States and Canada are being considered by the AOU for formal name changes.
 Reasons for the changes are outlined in an NPR article and you can click here to read more.
 So, look forward to bird name changes to occur in the near future.